-- 6.1.1 Council will supply an indigent subsidy, in line with national government regulations and guidelines, to assist the poorest households in the community to receive a basket of basic municipal services either free or rebated, to thereby make basic municipal services available to all. - 6.1.2 Indigent subsidies are available only to domestic households where the total income of owners/tenants (Only municipal rental units) and spouses and all occupants over 18 years of age is equal or less than the eligible brackets (threshold), as contained in the tariff schedule, as determined by Council annually. - 6.1.3 The subsidy will be available only to households legally occupying premises and legally consuming municipal services.
+- 6.1.1 Council will supply an indigent subsidy, in line with national government regulations and guidelines, to assist the poorest households in the community to receive a basket of basic municipal services either free or rebated, to thereby make basic municipal services available to all. - 6.1.2 Indigent subsidies are available only to domestic households where the total income of owners/tenants (Only municipal rental units) and spouses, is equal or less than the eligible brackets (threshold), as contained in the tariff schedule, as determined by Council annually. - 6.1.3 The subsidy will be available only to households legally occupying municipal premises and legally consuming municipal services. - 6.1.4 The beneficiary must be the registered owner of the property or must be a legal tenant in the case of properties owned by the Municipality.